 Check Your Credit Often

 It’s a good idea to review your credit report at least once every 12 months.
 This is the best way to become aware of any inaccuracies or fraud attempts.
 The last thing you want is a discrepancy on your credit sabotaging your efforts.
-By taking a look at your credit history on a regular basis, you’re sure to notice what a difference making on-time payments has on your credit score.
-Along with being free, it’s also an excellent start to managing your personal finances.
+By taking a look at your credit history on a regular basis, you will probably notice how important it is to make on-time payments.
+Along with making sure there are no discrepancies on your credit report, it’s also an excellent start to managing your personal finances.

 Track Unnecessary Spending

 It has never been easier to track your spending habits.
 With the variety of apps available, you can link your bank accounts and get an in-depth look at where your money is going.
 Having a visual that makes you aware of exactly how you’re using your money can be a real wake-up call.
-Once you have enough data, start looking at every cent coming out of your accounts that aren’t associated with living essentials (rent, mortgage, utility bills) or debt (car payments, insurance, credit cards) to see where there are opportunities to save.
+Once you have enough data, start looking at every cent coming out of your accounts that aren’t associated with living essentials or other important obligations (rent/mortgage, utility bills, car payments, insurance, credit cards) to see where there are opportunities to save.

 Start Cutting Costs